lionkor/commandline/README.md

 Commandline com;
 ```

 2. Query for new commands in a loop - this should usually be your main server loop or something similar.
+A prompt can be passed in the constructor, or via `set_prompt`.

 ```cpp
 bool is_running = true;